Western Airlines Flight 2605: Crew

-Accident details
+Accident

 Mexico City International Airport has two runways, Runway 23 Left (23L), and Runway 23 Right (23R).
 At the time of the accident, Runway 23L had full instrument approach equipment, including an instrument landing system (ILS), while Runway 23R did not.
 On October 19, 1979, a notice to airmen was issued stating that Runway 23L would be closed until further notice for resurfacing work.

 On October 31, 1979, the flight departed Los Angeles International Airport at 1:40 a.m.
 PST (UTC−08:00), and was scheduled to land well before sunrise in Mexico City.
 The sky was quite dark, as twilight had only started five minutes before the crash, and ground fog obscured the runway.

 As Flight 2605 approached Mexico City International Airport, air-traffic controllers cleared it for an instrument approach using the ILS of Runway 23L, with an expected landing runway of 23R.
 With Runway 23L closed for maintenance, the controllers expected Flight 2605 to perform a sidestep maneuver to the open runway, 23R.
 To accomplish this, the crew would follow the ILS glide path toward Runway 23L, and as soon as they sighted the runway, they would reorient the aircraft to land on 23R.
 During the approach, the crew was advised four times by approach control or the tower that the intended landing runway was 23R.
 However, the controllers did not use any phrases indicative of a sidestep maneuver that would have been familiar to American pilots.
 There was no published visual representation of the sidestep approach available to the pilots, and the airport's approach chart for 23R showed only ceiling and visibility minimums.
 Both pilots knew that 23L was closed, as they had previously landed on 23R without incident while 23L was out of service.